Manjindergit/sortArray/README.md

 ## Features

 1. **Integer Sorting**: Uses a Bubble Sort algorithm to sort an array of integers in ascending order.
-2. **String Sorting**: Uses a Bubble Sort algorithm to sort an array of strings in alphabetical order.
+2. **String Sorting**: Uses a Selection Sort algorithm to sort an array of strings in alphabetical order.

 ## Project Structure